-After the public circulation period, all comments will be considered, the Project Development Team (PDT) will select a preferred alternative, and Caltrans will make the final determination of the project's effect on the environment.
+After the public circulation period, all comments were considered, the Project Development Team (PDT) selected a preferred alternative, and Caltrans made a final determination of the project's effect on the environment.
+The Build Alternative has been identified as the preferred alternative, as discussed in Section 1.4.4.

-Under CEQA, if no unmitigable significant adverse impacts are identified, Caltrans will prepare a Mitigated Negative Declaration (MND).
+Under CEQA, Caltrans has determined that the project would have no unmitigable significant adverse impacts, and has prepared a Mitigated Negative Declaration (MND).

-Similarly, if Caltrans, as assigned by FHWA, determines the NEPA action does not significantly impact the environment, Caltrans will issue a Finding of No Significant Impact.
+Caltrans, as assigned by FHWA, has determined that the NEPA action would not significantly impact the environment, and has issued a Finding of No Significant Impact (FONSI).